Cunt Toward Enemy

 “I am perspiring from my forehead.”

-“I’m thinking of a landscape where everything moves at a normal speed.”
+“I’m thinking of a landscape where everything moves at normal speed.”
+He slams into the bomb, hard enough to bruise.
+The only hope now is adrenaline.

 One minute.